learnitall/learnin.today/_posts/2020-07-07-prepare-target-hosts.md

 ### Disabling SELinux and firewalld

-As of Openstack Train, the latest supported version of Openstack that Openstack Ansible supports, SELinux and firewall rules haven't been created so it's recommended to just turn them off.
+As of OpenStack Train, the latest supported version of OpenStack that OpenStack Ansible supports, SELinux and firewall rules haven't been created so it's recommended to just turn them off.
 Note however that **it's important SELinux is set to permissive rather than disabled**.
 One of the playbooks that OSA runs ([ansible-hardening](https://opendev.org/openstack/ansible-hardening)) will check by default to see if SELinux is running and fail if it isn't.
 Disabling SELinux will interrupt your playbook, but setting to permissive will pass the relevant task while making sure SELinux doesn't get in the way of your deployment later on.

 ```yaml
 - name: Ensure SELinux is disabled